iruimeng/abat/README.md

 # abat
 Go implemented CLI cURL-like tool for humans.
 Abat can be used for testing, debugging, and generally interacting with HTTP servers.

-Fork from [Httpie](https://github.com/astaxie/bat), use  a versatile HTTP load testing tool library stress [Httpie](https://github.com/buaazp/stress).
+Fork from [bat](https://github.com/astaxie/bat), use  a versatile HTTP load testing tool library [stress](https://github.com/buaazp/stress).
 Thanks to the author, astaxie buzzap.

 - [Main Features](#main-features)